-To get from A to B with your newborn, not in terms of learning the alphabet but rather getting to your destination, a pram or stroller is a must.
-However, picking the right one isn’t as simple or as cheap as it used to be, with new models boasting high-class designs to make the journey for both parents and bubs a breeze.
-A pram or stroller can be a massive financial outlay and new parents might be shocked at just how much they can cost.
+To get from A to B with your newborn, not in terms of learning the alphabet but rather getting to your destination, a good pram or stroller is a must.
+However, picking the best one isn’t as simple or as cheap as it used to be, with new models offering high-class designs to make the journey for both parents and bubs a breeze.
+A pram or stroller can be a massive financial outlay and new parents may be shocked at just how much they usually cost.
 Parents who have been around the block before and are preparing for another arrival may also be shocked at the cost of upgrading to a new model.
 Whatever your parental experience, you’ll want a pram or stroller that lives up to the hype – and there’s a lot of hype!

-For the third successive year, Baby Jogger has taken out top spot in our parent ratings for new prams & strollers, achieving five stars for overall satisfaction, as well as ease of folding.
-It also earned a solid four stars across all other categories, except for storage compartments where it scored a three.
-Leading the ratings for three years in a row is a fantastic result for Baby Jogger.
+Replacing Baby Jogger at the top of the table after three years of dominance, Bugaboo achieved five stars for overall satisfaction, handling and steering, design, features and flexibility.
+It also earned a solid four stars on weight and size.
 If you’re shopping around for a new stroller, you’ll surely have heard the name – and now you know exactly how it lives up to its reputation in the eyes of Aussie parents.
 But it’s not the only brand worth considering.
 Read on for further details.

-Our 2018 pram & stroller review saw eight brands compared, rated by parents in the following order for overall satisfaction:
+Canstar Blue’s 2019 pram & stroller review saw eight major brands compared and rated in the following order for overall customer satisfaction:

-Mountain Buggy, Bugaboo, Mother’s Choice, Steelcraft and Valco Baby all received four stars overall, while the two budget-oriented brands – Kmart and Target – scored three.
-While Baby Jogger secured top spot overall, some notable top marks for other brands included Bugaboo being the only brand to achieve five stars for handling & steering, design/style, and flexibility/versatility.
-Steelcraft and Valco Baby were the only two brands to receive five stars in value for money, while Mountain Buggy and Valco Baby earned top marks for the weight & size of their strollers.
+Baby Jogger, Valco Baby, Mountain Buggy, Steelcraft and Mother’s Choice all received four stars for overall satisfaction, while the two budget-oriented brands – Target and Kmart – scored three stars.
+While Bugaboo secured first place, some notable top marks for other brands included Baby Jogger being the only brand to achieve five stars for ease of folding, while Mountain Buggy was rated best on weight and size.
+Additionally, Valco Baby was the only brand to achieve top marks on value for money.

 Read on for further details about the eight brands featured in the ratings and what they have to offer in the form of prams, strollers, and any other hybrid models doing the rounds right now.
 There are several other brands out there, but it’s fair to assume these brands are the biggest in Australia.